HowestX/howestx-docs/final.md

     >>> conn = ldap.initialize('ldap://howest-test-ad.cloudapp.net')

-We need to set up a few parameters on this object before we can start querying:
+We need to set up a few parameters on this object before we can start querying

     >>> conn.protocol_version = 3
     >>> conn.set_option(ldap.OPT_REFERRALS, 0)